-Because of The Package travel Regulations 1992 your tour operator is responsible for every aspect of your holiday, meaning that they are the ones to blame if something goes wrong at your resort or during your journey.
+Because of The Package Travel and Linked Travel Regulations 2018 your tour operator is responsible for every aspect of your holiday, meaning that they are the ones to blame if something goes wrong at your resort or during your journey.

 Before you contact your tour operator

 You might be tempted to contact your tour operator as soon as you return to the UK and make a complaint on your own, but we recommend receiving specialist legal advice first.
 Your tour operator might try to settle your claim at a fraction of its true value with vouchers instead of a payment or refund.